syncfusion-content/xamarin-docs/Xamarin/Image-Editor/save.md

 ## ItemUnselected Event

-This event will be triggered whenever you change the shape selections from one shape to another shape (rectangle, circle, arrow and text).
-You can get the settings of previous selected shape and text using the ItemUnselected event.
+This event will be triggered whenever you change the shape selections from one shape to another shape (rectangle, circle, arrow, and text).
+You can get the settings of previous selected shapes and text using the ItemUnselected event.
 You can also change the settings of previous selected shape.

 {% highlight C# %}